Installation

 // `raygun` has been changed, that it has been replaced with a new

-// delegator method, and that the original has been moved to the
+// dispatcher method, and that the original has been moved to the

 // root state and, since `raygun` is presently in that state, can be